-Authorities: Man sought in double shooting in Show Low
+Authorities: Man sought in Show Low shooting in in custody

 SHOW LOW, Ariz.
-(AP) - Authorities in eastern Arizona are looking for a suspect sought in the shooting of two people in Show Low.
+(AP) - Authorities in eastern Arizona say a man sought in a shooting in Show Low is in custody.

+The Show Low Police Department issued a brief statement late Tuesday morning announcing that John Russell Thomas was in custody.
+No additional information was released.

-A Navajo County Sheriff’s Office public safety bulletin calls John Russell Thomas armed and dangerous and says he was last seen leaving the shooting scene in the Fawnbrook neighborhood on foot Tuesday morning.
+Police said previously that he was last seen leaving the shooting scene in the Fawnbrook neighborhood on foot early Tuesday morning.

-Azfamily.com reports that Show Low police said Thomas was sought in an early morning shooting of two people who tried to intervene in an alleged domestic assault.
+Azfamily.com reported that police said Thomas was sought in an early morning shooting of two people who tried to intervene in an alleged domestic assault.

 The victims were flown to metro Phoenix for treatment.
 Their identities weren’t released and no information was immediately available on their conditions.